WeihanBoStephen/scenery_detection_1/README.md

 # scenery_detection_1
-This project use Deep Learning with CNN to do scenery detection.
+This project use AlexNet to do scenery detection.